-Dentures should fit reasonably comfortably inside of the mouth and if for any reason they begin to become uncomfortable or cause you pain, or if they have become loose then you should make an appointment to see your dentist Hervey Bay or prosthodontist as soon as possible.
+Dentures should fit reasonably comfortably inside of the mouth and if for any reason they begin to become uncomfortable or cause you pain, or if they have become loose then you should make an appointment to see our dentist in Wide Bay Central Dental Clinic or a prosthodontist as soon as possible.
 These symptoms could mean that your denture needs to be repaired or replaced or that you have other oral health problems that may require treatment.
 If you do have an ill-fitting denture there are some things that can be done to assist in assuring you can achieve a more comfortably fitted denture.

 A denture reline is the process that occurs when a dentist or a denture lab reshapes the underside of a denture where it rests against your gums to make it more comfortable.
 They do this by adding material to the underside of the denture and shaping it to fit the gums.
 The material that is used for a reline can be either soft or hard.

 Denture relines can take place at your dental office in the chair and be given back to you by the end of the appointment.
 In some scenarios, however, the denture will need to be sent overnight to a denture lab for the reline.

 Dentures should be replaced every 5-10 years depending on the period of time that the denture maintains its comfort levels even where this comfort is maintained with the assistance of denture relines.

 Realistically although this is the recommended time frame within which to replace a denture, it is inevitably the decision of the patient when they are financially, physically, and mentally ready to undergo the process of getting a new denture.